Ore localization of amenable monoid actions and applications towards entropy $-$ addition formulas and the bridge

 \subsection{Categorical interpretations of the Ore localization}

 {Given a left action $S\la{\lambda}X$ on a discrete Abelian group $X$, in the previous subsections we have made the deliberate choice of giving a direct (and very explicit) construction of $S\la{\bar\lambda}\bar X$ and $S\la{\lambda^*}X^*$.
 This approach has the advantage of making the text much more accessible and, furthermore, some degree of concreteness was needed for the proof of the equalities $h_\alg(\lambda)=h_\alg(\bar\lambda)=h_\alg(\lambda^*)$.
-On the other hand, it is possible to express these constructions in a more categorical language and, in this way, obtain a better understanding of the whole process that, starting from $S\la{\lambda}X$, produces its Ore localization $S\la{\lambda^*}X^*$.
+On the other hand, it is also possible to express these constructions in a more categorical language and, in this way, obtain a better understanding of the whole process that, starting from $S\la{\lambda}X$, produces its Ore localization $S\la{\lambda^*}X^*$.